The Teaching Kitchen at Student Health and Wellness is home to the Hoo’s Cooking nutrition education and culinary skills classes.

 Complete a practicum or internship as a Teaching Kitchen Assistant:

-- Practicum or internship experiences last 1 semester with the option to repeat
+- Independent Study/Practicum/Internship experiences last 1 semester with option to repeat.

 - Questions?
 Contact Melanie Brede, Teaching Kitchen Director.